oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

  </tbody>
 </table>

-#### Bonds
+### Bonding Modes

-A *bond* is an aggregation of multiple network interface cards into a single software-defined device.
+A bond is an aggregation of multiple network interface cards into a single software-defined device.
 Because bonded network interfaces combine the transmission capability of the network interface cards included in the bond to act as a single network interface, they can provide greater transmission speed than that of a single network interface card.
 Also, because all network interface cards in the bond must fail for the bond itself to fail, bonding provides increased fault tolerance.
 However, one limitation is that the network interface cards that form a bonded network interface must be of the same make and model to ensure that all network interface cards in the bond support the same options and modes.

 The packet dispersal algorithm for a bond is determined by the bonding mode used.

     **Important:** Modes 1, 2, 3, and 4 support both virtual machine (bridged) and non-virtual machine (bridgeless) network types.
 Modes 0, 5 and 6 support non-virtual machine (bridgeless) networks only.

-#### Bonding Modes

 oVirt uses Mode 4 by default, but supports the following common bonding modes:

-Mode 0 (round-robin policy)
+**Mode 0 (round-robin policy)**
 : Transmits packets through network interface cards in sequential order.
 Packets are transmitted in a loop that begins with the first available network interface card in the bond and end with the last available network interface card in the bond.
 All subsequent loops then start with the first available network interface card.
 Mode 0 offers fault tolerance and balances the load across all network interface cards in the bond.
 However, Mode 0 cannot be used in conjunction with bridges, and is therefore not compatible with virtual machine logical networks.

-Mode 1 (active-backup policy)
+**Mode 1 (active-backup policy)**
 : Sets all network interface cards to a backup state while one network interface card remains active.
 In the event of failure in the active network interface card, one of the backup network interface cards replaces that network interface card as the only active network interface card in the bond.
 The MAC address of the bond in Mode 1 is visible on only one port to prevent any confusion that might otherwise be caused if the MAC address of the bond changed to reflect that of the active network interface card.
 Mode 1 provides fault tolerance and is supported in oVirt.

-Mode 2 (XOR policy)
+**Mode 2 (XOR policy)**
 : Selects the network interface card through which to transmit packets based on the result of an XOR operation on the source and destination MAC addresses modulo network interface card slave count.
 This calculation ensures that the same network interface card is selected for each destination MAC address used.
 Mode 2 provides fault tolerance and load balancing and is supported in oVirt.

-Mode 3 (broadcast policy)
+**Mode 3 (broadcast policy)**
 : Transmits all packets to all network interface cards.
 Mode 3 provides fault tolerance and is supported in oVirt.

-Mode 4 (IEEE 802.3ad policy)
+**Mode 4 (IEEE 802.3ad policy)**
 : Creates aggregation groups in which the interfaces share the same speed and duplex settings.
 Mode 4 uses all network interface cards in the active aggregation group in accordance with the IEEE 802.3ad specification and is supported in oVirt.

-Mode 5 (adaptive transmit load balancing policy)
+**Mode 5 (adaptive transmit load balancing policy)**
 : Ensures the distribution of outgoing traffic accounts for the load on each network interface card in the bond and that the current network interface card receives all incoming traffic.
 If the network interface card assigned to receive traffic fails, another network interface card is assigned to the role of receiving incoming traffic.
 Mode 5 cannot be used in conjunction with bridges, therefore it is not compatible with virtual machine logical networks.

-Mode 6 (adaptive load balancing policy)
+**Mode 6 (adaptive load balancing policy)**
 : Combines Mode 5 (adaptive transmit load balancing policy) with receive load balancing for IPv4 traffic without any special switch requirements.
 ARP negotiation is used for balancing the receive load.
 Mode 6 cannot be used in conjunction with bridges, therefore it is not compatible with virtual machine logical networks.

-#### Creating a Bond Device Using the Administration Portal
+### Creating a Bond Device Using the Administration Portal

 You can bond compatible network devices together.
 This type of configuration can increase available bandwidth and reliability.
 You can bond multiple network interfaces, pre-existing bond devices, and combinations of the two.
 A bond can carry both VLAN tagged and non-VLAN traffic.

 **Creating a Bond Device using the Administration Portal**

-1. Click the **Hosts** resource tab, and select the host in the results list.
+1. Click **Compute** &rarr; **Hosts**.

+2. Click the host’s name to open the details view.

-2. Click the **Network Interfaces** tab in the details pane to list the physical network interfaces attached to the host.
+3. Click the **Network Interfaces** tab to list the physical network interfaces attached to the host.

-3. Click **Setup Host Networks** to open the **Setup Host Networks** window.
+4. Click **Setup Host Networks**.

+5. Optionally, hover your cursor over host network interface to view configuration information provided by the switch.

-4. Select and drag one of the devices over the top of another device and drop it to open the **Create New Bond** window.
+6. Select and drag one of the devices over the top of another device and drop it to open the **Create New Bond** window.
 Alternatively, right-click the device and select another device from the drop-down menu.

    If the devices are incompatible, the bond operation fails and suggests how to correct the compatibility issue.

-5. Select the **Bond Name** and **Bonding Mode** from the drop-down menus.
+7. Select the **Bond Name** and **Bonding Mode** from the drop-down menus.

    Bonding modes 1, 2, 4, and 5 can be selected.
 Any other mode can be configured using the **Custom** option.

-6. Click **OK** to create the bond and close the **Create New Bond** window.
+8. Click **OK** to create the bond and close the **Create New Bond** window.

-7. Assign a logical network to the newly created bond device.
+9. Assign a logical network to the newly created bond device.

-8. Optionally choose to **Verify connectivity between Host and Engine** and **Save network configuration**.
+10. Optionally choose to **Verify connectivity between Host and Engine** and **Save network configuration**.

-9. Click **OK** accept the changes and close the **Setup Host Networks** window.
+11. Click **OK**.

 Your network devices are linked into a bond device and can be edited as a single interface.
 The bond device is listed in the **Network Interfaces** tab of the details pane for the selected host.

 Bonding must be enabled for the ports of the switch used by the host.
 The process by which bonding is enabled is slightly different for each switch; consult the manual provided by your switch vendor for detailed information on how to enable bonding.

+    **Note:** For a bond in Mode 4, all slaves must be configured properly on the switch.
+If none of them is configured properly on the switch, the `ad_partner_mac` is reported as 00:00:00:00:00:00.
+The Manager will display a warning in the form of an exclamation mark icon on the bond in the **Network Interfaces** tab.
+No warning is provided if any of the slaves are up and running.

-#### Example Uses of Custom Bonding Options with Host Interfaces
+### Example Uses of Custom Bonding Options with Host Interfaces

 You can create customized bond devices by selecting **Custom** from the **Bonding Mode** of the **Create New Bond** window.
 The following examples should be adapted for your needs.
-For a comprehensive list of bonding options and their descriptions, see the [*Linux Ethernet Bonding Driver HOWTO*](https://www.kernel.org/doc/Documentation/networking/bonding.txt) on Kernel.org.
+For a comprehensive list of bonding options and their descriptions, see the [Linux Ethernet Bonding Driver HOWTO](https://www.kernel.org/doc/Documentation/networking/bonding.txt) on Kernel.org.

 **xmit_hash_policy**